MMA-HHG/MMA/README.md

 ## Reference Docker installation
 The code can be accessed through Docker.
 We provide the direct Docker image, CodeOcean capsule and here we show how to build the code using Docker.

+The environment for Docker is set in [the Dockerfile](./environment/Dockerfile).
+The installation is done by the following recipe:

+1) [Docker](https://www.docker.com/) needs to be installed.
+2) Go to the root directory of the project and build the docker image

+        cd environment && docker build . --tag cuprad_tdse_hankel; cd ..
+   The `tag  cuprad_tdse_hankel` specifies the name of the image and can be changed.
+After running the command, the docker image is build.

+3) Execute the cpasule by

+        docker run -v $(pwd):/CUPRAD_TDSE_Hankel -w /CUPRAD_TDSE_Hankel -it [-p 8888:8888] cuprad_tdse_hankel bash

+    The options `-v` and `-w` are used to bind the local filesystem with the Docker image.
+The binaries then will be compiled into the parent filesystem.
+The option `-p 8888:8888` is optional and enables the port for a jupyter server.

+4) Compile the code within the docker image by running

+        cmake .
+        make

+5) The code is now ready within the Docker image.
+The exacutables can be executed from the command line.
+[The jupyter examples](./jupyter_examples/README.md) can be accessed from the parent machine through the jupyter server executed by:

+        jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root

+    This provides a link to the server that can be opened in a browser on the parent system.

 ## Custom installations
 Here we provide a more detailed guide for the installation, this is the list of requirements: